What Is An Amortization Mortgage and How Does it Work?

 Conclusion

-For example, let’s say that you borrow $20,000 to purchase a home.
-Each month, you will pay a monthly payment of $300.
-After 12 months, you will have paid $12,000 in interest and principal.
+For example, you borrow $20,000 to purchase a home.
+You will pay $ 300 each month; after 12 months, you will have paid $12,000 in interest and principal.